On the Classification of Weierstrass Elliptic Curves over $\mathbb{Z}_n$: Classification of Weierstrass Elliptic Curves over

 Computational data through which we have arrived at these results are given in \cite{ECCguptalab}.
-Here, we set the central focus on devising the number of nonsingular reduced Weierstrass elliptic curves over $\mathbb{Z}_n$.
-Explicit proofs for $n=p$ and $n=p_1p_2\ldots p_k$ are outlined in Theorem \ref{nrwr} and Theorem \ref{nrc}, respectively.
-Lower bound ($N'_R(\mathbb{Z}_n)$) and Upper bounds ($N''_R(\mathbb{Z}_n)$) for $N_R(\mathbb{Z}_n)$, $n$ = $p^m$ is described under Proposition \ref{prp1} and Conjecture \ref{col5}, respectively.
+Here, we set the central focus on devising the number of non-singular reduced Weierstrass elliptic curves over $\mathbb{Z}_n$.
+Explicit proofs for $n=p^m$ and $n=p_1^{e_1}p_2^{e_2}\ldots p_k^{e_k}$ are outlined in Theorem \ref{nrwr} and Theorem \ref{nrc}, respectively.
+Upper bound ($N''_r(\mathbb{Z}_n)$) for $N_r(\mathbb{Z}_n)$, $n$ = $p^m$ is described in Theorem \ref{col5}.

-Before proceeding to the later theorem, we present specific number-theoretic valuable results that help characterize the nonsingular reduced elliptic curves over finite rings.